Handle Operators in String Theory: The Path Integral Measure

 \subsubsection{BRST-Invariant Vertex Operators}

 The simplest context is when external vertex operators do not receive quantum corrections.
 Quantum corrections can be induced by mass renormalisation \cite{Seiberg87,Sen88,PiusRudraSen14c,PiusRudraSen14b} when we consider vertex operators whose mass is not protected by a symmetry.
 Quantum corrections can also be induced by background shifts via the Fischler-Susskind mechanism \cite{FischlerSusskind86a,FischlerSusskind86b}, see in particular \cite{Polchinski88,LaNelson90,Tseytlin90b}, Sec.7 in \cite{Witten12c}, and the more recent dedicated study \cite{PiusRudraSen14}, whereby in the presence of non-vanishing massless tadpoles one needs to destroy tree-level conformal invariance (including the tree-level Virasoro physical state conditions below) in order to restore it at loop-level.
 This is because \cite{CallanGan86} although tadpole cancellation deforms the background equations of motion, the first variation of the deformed background equations of motion determine the corrected physical state conditions for external vertex operators.
 Finally, there is typically also wavefunction renormalisation \cite{Weinberg85b}.
-So when all such corrections are absent, {\it or} if one restricts attention to genus $\g=0$ and $\g=1$ amplitudes where such corrections are of higher order in string loops, one can \cite{Polchinski_v1,Witten12c} identify asymptotic (fixed-picture) vertex operators, $\hat{\mathscr{V}}_j$, with conformal primaries of ghost number two and conformal weight $(h,\tilde{h})=(0,0)$.
+So when all such corrections are absent, one can \cite{Polchinski_v1,Witten12c} identify asymptotic (fixed-picture) vertex operators, $\hat{\mathscr{V}}_j$, with conformal primaries of ghost number two and conformal weight $(h,\tilde{h})=(0,0)$.
 More precisely, in the absence of such quantum corrections one can always choose:

 where $\mathscr{V}_j$ is a {\it matter}\footnote{More generally, and also below, vertex operators without a ``hat'', $\hat{\phantom{a}}$, are in integrated picture (but are not necessarily constructed solely out of matter contributions).} primary of weight $(1,1)$.
-This condition is equivalent the Virasoro physical state conditions, which is to choose $\mathscr{V}_j$ in (\ref{eq:Vhat=ccV}) to satisfy:
+This condition is equivalent to the Virasoro physical state conditions, which is to choose $\mathscr{V}_j$ in (\ref{eq:Vhat=ccV}) to satisfy: